Table Of Contents

 Silicone form-in-place (FIP) electromagnetic interference (EMI) shielding gaskets have a job to do.
 The electrically conductive FIP gasket bridges the gap between machined aluminum shields and PC boards create a faraday cage.
-When designed correctly, machined aluminum shields with conductive FIP gaskets provide effective EMI protection for sensitive electronics.
+When designed correctly, machined aluminum shields with conductive material provide effective EMI shielding protection for sensitive electronics.
 What does “designed correctly” mean?
 There are obviously many factors that affect shielding performance.
 They’re all fun and exciting to talk about, but our focus in this blog post is on the use of mechanical compression stops to help avoid gasket related issues.

 Easy on the Torque

 Some call it relaxation, but the commonly-used term to describe the apparent height decrease in a FIP gasket after being compressed is, you guessed it, “compression set”.
 When FIP gaskets are compressed within the typical 10 % to 50% range, they can form reliable EMI seals.
-When a conductive gasket is over-compressed, however, the material may not rebound adequately when the compressive stresses are removed.
+When a conductive gasket is over-compressed, however, the conductive material may not rebound adequately when the compressive stresses are removed.
 Form-in-place gaskets can actually can be damaged when compressed more than 50%.
 Stops machined into the RF shield help avoid over-torque situations by limiting gasket compression.